 Many Betting Options on Politics

-VGB’s recommended sites — like BetNow, GTBets, and InterTops — offer many more betting lines on politics than just the money line of who is going to win a certain race.
+VGB’s recommended sites — like BetNow, and XBet— offer many more betting lines on politics than just the money line of who is going to win a certain race.

 As the vote for an event draws closer, these sites will post prop bets ranging from the margin of victory, the number of seats won, the exact finish of a certain candidate, and so on.

 For those looking to bet on more than just U.S. politics, many online sites offer odds on other general elections — like Britain and France.
 The Conservatives (-167) are solid favorites to win the most seats in the next U.K. General Election, while Emmanuel Macron (-133) is the top pick to be re-elected in the 2022 French Presidential Election.